KimiWu123/Samples/contracts/ballot/README.md

-Another version of multi-sig.
+`ballot` is another version of multi-sig.
 This sample uses multi-sig(ballot) to change voters(can be admins).

 ## Description